rennerom/GitTemplates/README.md

-# Purose
+# Purpose
-A simple PowerShell module to generate .gitignore files from templates on the github/gitignore repo
+A simple PowerShell module to generate common files for git repos

 # Requirements
 This works on Windows.
 I haven't tested it on anything else since I primarily use PowerShell only on windows machines.
 But I think it's set up to work well on Mac/Linux.
 If you run into issues let me know.